lesjohnpaul/nodejs-homework/readme.md

 ## GoIT Node.js Course Template Homework

-Please fork this repository to complete your homework assignments (2-6).
+Please fork thisrepository to complete your homework assignments (2-6).
 Forking will create a repository on your http://github.com account.

 ## Expalanation Recording to hanle homeworks in the Node.js Block